FellSt220132/ITP-KI_Umfrage/Excel-To-JSON/README.md

 + CONGRATS!
 You should now have a JSON File with the Data

-+ Idk what you could use it for outside this Project, but have fun :)
++ Specifically for this Project, but maybe some Parts can be scrapped